 - 1. Pursuant to the Texas Constitution, article V, section 31(a), and Texas Government Code § 74.024, the Texas Rules of Judicial Administration are amended by adding Rule 14, which addresses statewide certification to serve civil process, as follows. - 2.
 As ordered in Misc.
 Docket No. 06-9141 (Oct.
 19, 2006), Rule 14 was published for comment on the Court's website and in the December 2006 edition of the Texas Bar Journal.
-After considering the public comments received, the Court has made revisions to the version of Rule 14 published for comment.
-Those revisions to the published rule are reflected in a redline version, which is appended to this order following a clean version of the final rule. - 3.
+After considering the public comments received, the Court made revisions to Rule 14 as published for comment, which revisions were appended, in both a clean version and a redline version reflecting the changes, to the order in Misc.
+Docket No. 07-9032 (Feb.
+27, 2007). - 3.
+As published in Misc.
+Docket No. 07-9032, Rule 14.5(b)(3) contained an erroneous provision requiring that the notice to be sent to a process server who is the subject of a filed complaint state that no oral testimony will be received at the hearing on the complaint.
+As originally published for comment, Rule 14.5(d)(2) did not provide for oral testimony at the complaint hearing.
+Although this provision was subsequently revised in Misc.
+Docket No. 07-9032 to authorize such oral testimony, no corresponding revision was made to Rule 14.5(b)(3).
+Rule 14.5(b)(3) is now hereby amended to correspond with revised Rule 14.5(d)(2).
+This change, along with the changes previously published in Misc.
+Docket No. 07-9032, is reflected in two versions of Rule 14 appended to this order: a clean copy followed by a redline version that highlights all revisions made to the version originally published for comment. - 3.
 This rule, as revised, takes effect April 2, 2007. - 4.
-The Clerk is directed to: - a. file a copy of this Order with the Secretary of State; - b. cause a copy of this Order to be mailed to each registered member of the State Bar of Texas by publication in the Texas Bar Journal; - c. send a copy of this Order to each elected member of the Legislature; and - d. submit a copy of this Order for publication in the Texas Register.
+With respect to this order, in place of Misc.
+Docket No. 07-9032, the Clerk is directed to: - a. file a copy of this Order with the Secretary of State; - b. cause a copy of this Order to be mailed to each registered member of the State Bar of Texas by publication in the Texas Bar Journal;

+- c. send a copy of this Order to each elected member of the Legislature; and - d. submit a copy of this Order for publication in the Texas Register.